Punktum-dk/epp-service-specification/README.md

 This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.

-All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblence to actual data are coincidental.
+All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblance to actual data are coincidental.

 <a id="license"></a>
 ### License